 For example, if an audio device in your chain is unbalanced, it will cause the whole sign chain to be unbalanced.
 Therefore, as a rule of thumb, you should always verify if the manufacturer has mentioned the balanced signal of the device.

 Other XLR cable parts you will find are an insulator, fillers, a shield and an outer jacket.
-Whilst some of the latter elements are of lesser importance, the shield should be fabricated with high-end material that can appropriately protect the pristine signals that are passing through the cable from any interferences and noise.
+Whilst some of the latter elements are of lesser importance, the shield should be fabricated with a high-end material that can appropriately protect the pristine signals that are passing through the cable from any interferences and noise.
 The material that is usually employed for the manufacturing of the shield is metal-based (i.e: tin-plated copper)

 When comparing the XLR cable to other cables, it is easy to find similarities with the Tip Ring Sleeve (TRS) cable.
 However, the difference here is that TRS cables are very similar to standard-jack cables and don’t have both a female and male connector.